 Consumers Reports finds many drivers could be paying hundreds more for coverage.

-- Help Protect Service Men and Women from Credit Reporting Industry Abuses
+- Help Protect Consumers from Credit Reporting Industry Abuses

 It’s likely that many of our readers have tried to obtain a “free” credit score from one of the ubiquitous websites that market them, but discovered later that they inadvertently signed up for a credit monitoring service that automatically bills their credit or debit card each month.
 One soldier currently serving in Afghanistan recently fell Continue Reading